← Documentation home

 It doesn't stay sitting for long.
 Once a notice matures, keepers crank it through, and holding a stale notice costs the filer, so it isn't a free option.

 Keepers are permissionless bots that execute matured notices on behalf of the filer.
 Anyone can call withdrawSenior / withdrawJunior once a notice matures with owner set to the notice holder; the keeper earns KEEPER_FEE_BPS (5 bps) of the proceeds, skimmed from the holder's own payout — not socialised across other LPs.
 Self-execution by the holder is always free.
 The keeper-paid fee is what makes this economic: bots watch the chain, push matured notices to settlement, and pocket the spread.
-The metavault also enforces a 3-day NOTICE_EXECUTION_WINDOW after maturity, after which the notice auto-stales and senior notices need a clearStaleSeniorNotice re-file.
+The metavault also enforces a 3-day NOTICE_EXECUTION_WINDOW after maturity, after which the notice becomes stale.
+Stale senior notices can be cleared by calling clearStaleSeniorWithdrawal(owner); stale junior notices are cancellable by the holder.
 Deployments where the public keeper market is too thin can set keeperRestricted, which limits the keeper path to PROTOCOL_ROLE holders while leaving self-execution open.

 That economic pressure plus a few mechanical points stop the stale-notice strategy from working: